deliteser112/clinic-java/README.md

 # ClinicJava
 Example clinic management system written in java

 <p>The main class is in <em>Clinic0_1.java</em> .
-This project concerns an informational clinic with the capability to manage patients, doctors
+This project is a simple clinic informational system with the capability to manage patients, doctors
- and specific measurements with the appropriate message for extreme values.</p>
+ and specific measurements with the appropriate messages for extreme values.</p>

  <p>It utilizes the class <em>Person</em>, with a register number (AMKA), name and surname, and the extensions <em>Doctor.java</em>
  and <em>Patient.java</em> .